souzamarcelo/AutoBQP/README.md

 ## Relevant Literature

-The following article describes in detail the AutoBQP solver and presents applications on BQP and MaxCut problems.
+The following article describes in detail the AutoBQP solver and presents applications on solving BQP and MaxCut problems:

-> **Automatic Grammar-Based Design of Heuristic Algorithms for Unconstrained Binary Quadratic Programming**<br>
-> Marcelo de Souza, Marcus Ritt<br>
-> Liefooghe A., López-Ibáñez M. (Org.).
-Lecture Notes in Computer Science.
-1ed.: Springer International Publishing, v.
++ Marcelo de Souza, Marcus Ritt. **Automatic Grammar-Based Design of Heuristic Algorithms for Unconstrained Binary Quadratic Programming**.
+In Liefooghe A., López-Ibáñez M. (Org.), Lecture Notes in Computer Science, 1ed.: Springer International Publishing, v.
 10782, p.
-67-84, 2018
+67-84, 2018.

 The following article applies the AutoBQP solver to the test assignment problem:

-> **An Automatically Designed Recombination Heuristic for the Test-Assignment Problem**<br>
-> Marcelo de Souza, Marcus Ritt<br>
-> 2018 IEEE Congress on Evolutionary Computation (CEC), Rio de Janeiro, 2018
++ Marcelo de Souza, Marcus Ritt. **An Automatically Designed Recombination Heuristic for the Test-Assignment Problem**.
+2018 IEEE Congress on Evolutionary Computation (CEC), Rio de Janeiro, 2018.

 ## Examples